 The person has to apologize for me to forgive.
 If this was true, we'd probably all be carrying a huge load of anger!
 While it is validating and healing to hear an apology, it is not a requirement to forgive.

 I'm letting them off the hook when I forgive.
 The opposite is true with this one.
 Holding on to anger keeps emotions strong and the pain of the situation fresh.
 Forgiveness allows separation from the situation by choosing to let go of the emotion attached to it.
 Often the other person is unaware of the pain they caused.
 However, forgiving lets YOU off the hook.

-Franklin learns that holding on to the pain has only made him miserable, making him feel the anger day after day instead of enjoying life.
+Franklin learns that holding on to the pain has only made him miserable, making him feel anger day after day instead of enjoying life.
 He learns to walk through the process of forgiveness so that he can free himself from the burden of the pain.
-Once he is free from anger, others enjoy being around him and are not longer scared of him.
+Once he is free from anger, others enjoy being around him and are no longer scared of him.

 The game has 4 categories of cards:

 Forgiveness - These cards address steps to forgive and misconceptions about forgiveness.

 Friendship - Kids will discuss the benefits of healthy relationships and ways to resolve conflict.
 Healthy communication habits are included.